World Athletics Championships 2023 medal table

 The medal standings from Budapest 2023

-The 2023 World Athletics Championships are under way in Budapest as the United States again lead the way in the medal table.
+The 2023 World Athletics Championships have ended in Budapest as the United States again finished on top of the medal table.

 The US topped the standings in their home championships in Oregon last year with 13 golds, ahead of Ethiopia on four, with Jamaica, China, Kenya, Australia and Peru all picking up two gold medals each.

-Great Britain and Northern Ireland won only one gold last year – Jake Wightman’s 1500m triumph – but have already surpassed that tally this time around in Hungary.
+Great Britain and Northern Ireland won only one gold last year – Jake Wightman’s 1500m triumph – but surpassed that tally this time around in Hungary and equalled their best ever haul with 10 medals.

 Join our commenting forum